GuilhE/KMP-ComposeUIViewController/README.md

 #### Considerations
 - `@ComposeUIViewController` will always require a unique `@ComposeUIViewControllerState`;
+- `@ComposeUIViewController` has a `frameworkName: String` parameter that must used to specify the shared library framework's base name;
 - `@ComposeUIViewControllerState` can only be applied once per `@Composable`;
 - The state variable of your choosing must implement default values in it's initialization;
 - Only 1 `@ComposeUIViewControllerState` and * function parameters (excluding `@Composable`) are allowed in `@ComposeUIViewController` functions.